 Whether you’re intending to run your own business from the property, or rent it out to another firm, buying commercial property (such as a shop, warehouse or offices) can be a great investment, but it doesn’t come without its risks.

 Buying and investing in commercial property is a minefield, particularly for a first-time business property buyer.
-Here, Katie Grady, a solicitor at WHN Solicitors, who specialises in commercial property transactions, offers guidance to assist purchasers embarking on the process.
+Here, Katie Hall, a solicitor at WHN Solicitors, who specialises in commercial property transactions, offers guidance to assist purchasers embarking on the process.

 A starting point